Collapse of the Canadian Women's Hockey League: Causes

-Insufficient revenue has been cited as the major cause behind the collapse of the CWHL, with the loss of major investors and one of two Chinese team during the 2018 off-season severely hurting the league's capacity to increase its revenue in line with expenses.
+Insufficient revenue has been cited as the major cause behind the collapse of the CWHL, with the loss of major investors and one of the two Chinese teams during the 2018 off-season severely hurting the league's capacity to increase its revenue in line with expenses.

 Despite financial statements obtained by The Hockey News apparently showing a $200,000 surplus in the 2018 fiscal year, the league seemed to have incurred significantly increased expenses, potentially in part due to the introduction of player salaries, which the league stated increased costs by around $600,000 per season.
 According to newspaper La Presse, the league had failed to increase revenues over the prior two years and had finished the 2018–19 season with a $300,000 deficit, its third in the last four seasons, and sixth since the creation of the league.
 Hefford also stated that she was unwilling to take similar actions as the NWHL to address deficits, notably cutting player salaries, believing that it was better for the league to fold than to move backwards.

 Calgary Inferno general manager Kristen Hagg said that the lack of media coverage of the league as well as stereotypes about women's hockey contributed to the collapse of the league, stating that: "We live in a society where people do not value women's sport.
 Most of us have been socialized to accept men's sport as dominant and somehow automatically more interesting.
 The problem is that once society internalizes falsehood, it's not easy to correct it.
 I've been to NHL games that are boring.
 Someone is playing the trap or maybe they just don't have it that day.
 They do play 82 games in a season after all.
 People watch women's hockey and if it isn't on-the-edge-of-your-seat-exciting for 60 minutes, it's not just worth their while."
 The league's broadcast deal with Sportsnet also potentially contributed to the league's issues as, despite good ratings, the network only broadcast three games per season and did not have to pay the league any licensing fees.
 Women's sport historian M. Ann Hall argued that the lack of coverage hampered the league's chances to capitalize on its successes, and that the league had failed to find its niche in the sports marketplace.